Peace and happiness will have a reckoning, the poets tell us.

 Peace is the presence of all things and therefore suffering is a critical part of peace.6

 In her almost journalistic account of California in the 1960s, Joan Didion said it was first time she became aware of the “atomization of things,” a line, a circle is made up of points.
-We are all made up of points.
 A society is made up of points, its people.
 Every relationship, points.

 What Chödrön is actually doing, perhaps unwittingly, is softly challenging our assumption that a cohesive whole is the best thing.